gecampbell/galliard.xyz/content/essay/how-to-give-a-status-report.md

 author: "Glen Campbell"
 date: "2009-09-18T08:28:19-07:00"
 category: essays
-tags: [management, communication, status, howto]
+tags: [management, communication, status, howto, work]
 comments: true
 ---
 If you're anything like me, you work in a corporation or organization, and you work for someone else.
 Usually, that person also works for someone else.
 In any decent organization, two potentially conflicting things should occur: